2 June 1944

 He is one of only a few people to win all four major US performing awards, Emmy Award, Grammy Award, the Oscar and Tony Award.

-He will be inducted into the Long Island Music Hall of Fame (www.limusichalloffame.org) in 2007
+He was inducted into the Long Island Music Hall of Fame (www.limusichalloffame.org) in 2007